katydecorah/katydecorah.github.io/adventures/_posts/2013-09-28-mount-greylock.md

 </div>

-Then these dudes decided to paraglide off the summit.
+Then these people went paragliding off the summit.

 <div class="photos">